MASHAAL-DEV/SEM-1-PROJECT/README.md

 admin password = 2438

-And this project was quite rushed therefore the logic might seem a little but hey then again we build this from the ground up with the bare minimum knowledge :)
+And this project was quite rushed therefore the logic might seem a little off and the code might just be all over the place but hey then again we build this from the ground up with the bare minimum knowledge :)